Advocate for effective water policies and stewardship

 In 2010, Nestlé formally reconfirmed its public recognition of the human right to water and sanitation, as adopted by the United Nations General Assembly and the United Nations Human Rights Council.

-We recognise the corporate responsibility to respect the right to water and sanitation as a fundamental human right.
+We respect the right to water and sanitation as a fundamental human right.

 Find out more in our Creating Shared Value full report